-Electrical current is 220 volts AC, 50Hz.
+Electrical current is 220 volts, 50Hz.
 The rounded three-pin plug is common, particularly near the border with South Africa and in Maputo.
-Two round- and flat-pin plugs are also found.
+Two pronged, round- and flat-pin plugs are also found.

 Portuguese is the official language, and there are 13 main national languages spoken.
 English is taught in secondary schools, but is only spoken in the southern tourist regions.

 The international dialling code for Mozambique is +258.
 The outgoing code is 00 followed by the relevant country code (e.g. 0027 for South Africa).
-City/area codes are also in use, e.g. (0)1 for Maputo, (0)22 Xai Xai.
+City/area codes are also in use.
 Outgoing international calls, other than for South Africa, must go through the operator.
-Two mobile phone GSM 900/1800 networks provide limited coverage in and around Maputo, Beira, some coastal locations and a few other isolated towns.
-Internet cafes are available in Maputo.

-Travellers to Mozambique may enter the country with the following items and not incur customs duty: 200 cigarettes or 250g tobacco, perfume for personal use, and 750ml of spirits.
+Travellers to Mozambique may enter the country with the following items without incurring customs duty: 200 cigarettes or 250g of tobacco, perfume for personal use, and 750ml of spirits or three standard bottles of wine.
 Drugs are strictly prohibited and a permit is required for firearms and ammunition.